hanhanwu/Hanhan_Data_Science_Resources2/Security_Data_Science.md

       * Proxy to protect yourself (really?)
     * To prevent user emulation attacks
       * Don't put Google Analytics JS in your website, and script in server logs, and POSTS to analytics on user's behalf

+  * <b>Next Generation of Tor</b>: https://www.youtube.com/watch?v=Di7qAVidy1Y
+    * This guy builds Tor.
+I like this talk!
+I also like all talks that give their release timeline.
+    * New Tor vs Old Tor
+      * Old Onion Key was weak (The first 80 bits of the SHA-1 of the 1024-bit RSA key), while the new Tor uses ED25519 (such as much stronger ECC keys).
+      * The six daily HSDir relays for a given onion address are too predictable.
+So they wants to add input into that hash function which changes everyday.
+It needs to be a Global Shared Random Value that evryone agrees but not predictable
+      * HSDir gets to learn onion addresses.
+The onion service descriptor gets uploaded to HSDir, including public key for the service so that everyone can check the signature.
+Therefore, you can run relays and if you are one of those 6 I published to you, you can discover my unpublished onlion addresses after seeing the onion descriptor
+      * The new cryptosystem allows you to sign onion descriptor with a subkey, so everyone can check the signature, but no one can learn the main key from the subkey or signature
+      * They need multiple layers of guards to protect better against Sybil+compromise attacks, it's still open research area

 * Learn it, Just Out of Curiosity
   * https://www.youtube.com/watch?v=S9MxbC0PO10